MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab05_Ex1_Creating a Feature Update profile.md

 13. On the page **Review + Create** select **Create** to create the Windows Feature Update Profile.

-### Taks 3: Review the creation and verify the assignemnt in the report
+### Task 4: Verify the assignemnt in the Intune admin center

 1. Sign in to **SEA-WS1** as **Admin** with the password **Pa55w.rd**.